AlbatrossAutomated/tumbleweed_gdax/README.md

 Tumbleweed was designed as a passive income generator with a goal of resiliency and long-term performance in the volatile cryptocurrency markets.
-The ability to keep trading is prioritized over short term efforts to increase portfolio value (cash + non-cash positions).
+The ability to keep trading is prioritized over short term efforts to increase portfolio value (quote plus base currency positions).
 It makes gains through the accumulation of small amounts of profit from executed sells, which can be pocketed periodically by the operator, given back to the trader, or some combination of the two.